About Gay City

 2020 marks Gay City’s 25th year of building resilience and joy in LGBTQ communities.

-In 1995, a group of community activists launched Gay City with a bold vision of building a community stronger than HIV while centering young queer voices.
+In 1995, a group of community activists launched Gay City with a bold vision of building a community stronger than HIV while centering queer voices.
 This mission evolved in the 2000s when the organization introduced its Wellness Center, Arts Programs, and established a physical space where all LGBTQ people could be themselves.

 Today, Gay City remains the leading HIV/STI tester in King County, home to several LGBTQ-affirming services, and provides access to hundreds of resources.
 The organization is also an active force in queer youth engagement and provides LGBTQ-centered trainings that address the needs of the most marginalized people within our community.